 Mastering Asynchronous Web Crawling with Python’s asyncio

 Web crawling is inherently an I/O-bound task – most of the time is spent waiting for network responses rather than CPU processing.
 This makes it a perfect candidate for asynchronous programming.
-In this post, we’ll explore how to build a high-performance web crawler using Python’s asyncio, examining real-world patterns and implementations.
+In this comprehensive Python asyncio web crawler tutorial, we’ll explore how to build high-performance scrapers using real-world patterns and implementations.

 class Crawler: